Water quality can impact taste hugely. Always use freshly drawn water, and preferably use a water filter.

 If you want to take full advantage of green tea’s powerful antioxidant ability, but prefer to enjoy the flavour, simply drink more cups!

 Iced Tea (2 Methods)

 The cold brew method is gaining traction in the tea industry.
-By avoiding hot water throughout the brewing process, no bitterness is released from the tea leaves, and a more subtle flavour is appreciated than when hot water is used.
-Because of this, it’s a particularly popular method for straight teas, where subtle flavours are preferred rather than strong fruity characteristics often attributed to many blends.
+Avoiding hot water throughout the brewing process will eliminate bitterness being released from the tea leaves, and a more subtle flavour is appreciated than when hot water is used.
+Because of this it’s a particularly popular method for straight teas, where subtle flavours are preferred rather than strong fruity characteristics often attributed to many blends.
 Having said that, many people prefer this method for preparing any iced tea.
 It depends on your taste!

 The cold brew method is so simple (4 easy steps):

 – Step 1, Use the same amount of loose tea as you would normally for creating a hot brew (remember you will probably be making more than one cup in volume, so adjust accordingly).

 – Step 2, Add the loose tea to a glass jug followed by the appropriate amount of filtered water.

 – Step 3, Transfer to the fridge and leave for 12 hours or overnight.
 This jug must be covered to prevent smells from the fridge affecting the taste of your iced tea.